zmwangx/xdgappdirs/README.rst

  xdgappdirs
 ============

-This is a fork and drop-in replacement of `appdirs
+This is a fork and almost drop-in replacement of `appdirs
 <https://pypi.org/project/appdirs/>`_ that follows the XDG BaseDir Spec on macOS
 when the relevant ``XDG_*`` environment variables are available.
 For instance, on macOS, when ``XDG_CONFIG_HOME`` is set to ``/Users/steve/.config``,